grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-browser/page/on.md

 export default async function () {
   const page = await browser.newPage();

-  // Here we call page.on('metric).
-It's possible to call page.on('metric') more
+  // We first register a handler using page.on('metric').
+Calling page.on('metric')
-  // than once, and the callback function will be executed in the order page.on
+  // multiple times is allowed.
+The registered handlers will be executed in the
-  // was called.
+  // order page.on was called.
   page.on('metric', (metric) => {
     // Using metric.tag finds a match between the current metric url and name
     // tags against the supplied regular expression in `url`.